byterubpay/byterub-site/_posts/2019-03-18-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-03-18.md

 **\<suraeNoether>** for example, if we want to model the classic EABE controlled purchase weekly of some illicit stuff, this would correspond to embedding a periodic signal into this blockchain
 **\<suraeNoether>** for another example, what if a specific vendor is merely impatient and spends more rapidly than other vendors? drawing from an exponential distribution instead of a gamma, or something along those lines
 **\<suraeNoether>** the goal is for my matching algorithm to try  to find this embedded signal and see how good it is at this task, both in terms of false positives and false negatives
-**\<suraeNoether>** this can be loosely compared to the methods used in monerolink for testing those approaches, with a major exception: the goal here is to estimate the power of the statistical test over a wide range of hypotheses, while all the "background noise" is behaving \*just as one would expect with our wallet distributions.\*
+**\<suraeNoether>** this can be loosely compared to the methods used in byterublink for testing those approaches, with a major exception: the goal here is to estimate the power of the statistical test over a wide range of hypotheses, while all the "background noise" is behaving \*just as one would expect with our wallet distributions.\*
 **\<suraeNoether>** so i want to sit down with sarang later today to discuss output selection simulation methods. after all, if we suspect we'll be implementing one of four different schemes, it makes sense to implement these in the simulations and test their performance... but it's very easy to go overboard with such tests and over-engineering a big experiment
 **\<suraeNoether>** i want to come up with a very precise set of tests to get to the heart of what we want to test and what information we need in order to make informed decisions and move forward
-**\<suraeNoether>** on teh plus side, we are ending up with a pretty rigorous simulation suite for simulating monero blockchains.
+**\<suraeNoether>** on teh plus side, we are ending up with a pretty rigorous simulation suite for simulating byterub blockchains.
 **\<sarang>** nice
 **\<xmrmatterbridge> \<worriedrise>** Could we keep track of a counter to keep track of how outputs may be over/under-selected, as I mentioned before?
 **\<suraeNoether>** my other updates involve dlsag security stuff and reading about generalizations of the keccak sponge construction to the family of parazoa hash functions. but those are less interesting: the first paper is nearing completion, and the second is pie-in-the-sky
 **\<xmrmatterbridge> \<worriedrise>** I believe this may be a good goal
-**\<moneromooo>** I think you can do that with one of the tools in src/blockchain\_utilities
+**\<byterubmooo>** I think you can do that with one of the tools in src/blockchain\_utilities
 **\<sarang>** worriedrise: how would this data affect your opinion on output selection?
 **\<xmrmatterbridge> \<worriedrise>** If we can find certain outputs that are consistently being under selected, that is more likely to be the true soender
 **\<xmrmatterbridge> \<worriedrise>** spender